icehubdown/musicsquare/README.md

 # 🌟 Overview

-Musicsquare is a simple music search, download, and play website.
+MusicSquare is a simple music search, download, and play website.
 It provides a lightweight, browser-friendly interface to search, play, and download music directly from your GitHub Pages site.

 This GitHub Pages deployment is available at: